anytizer/hosted-content-importer.wp/README.md

-# hosted-content-importer
+# HCI: Hosted Content Importer

 WordPress plugin to fetch programmed (dynamic) contents from third party resources.

-This plugin is NOT for common purpose.
+This plugin is NOT really for common purpose.
 WordPress developers should expand the *hci_* interface to make it suitable for their usage.
-It just guidelines how to.
+It just shows some guidelines on how to do so.

 ## Usage examples